South Africa's "richest tribe" offers platinum model

 Surveys of residents show 80 percent say they feel the area is safe and 93 percent say schools are adequate or better than adequate.
 Nevertheless, Bafokeng is not without its critics.

-South Africa’s government recognises traditional societies like the Bafokeng but usually limits powers to ceremonial duties.
+South Africa’s government recognizes traditional societies like the Bafokeng but usually limits powers to ceremonial duties.
 Some complain about living under an unelected king.

 “We want the community to have a voice and decide if they want to be subject to traditional leadership and not have it imposed on them,” said Thusi Rapoo, leader of the Bafokeng Land Buyers’ Association.